TryingtobeingNikhil/TryingtobeingNikhil/README.md

 ---

-### 🤖 AttentionIsALLICode · GPT Transformer from Scratch
+### 🔤 AttentionIsALLICode · GPT Transformer from Scratch
 *Oct 2025*

 **The problem:** Most people use transformers.
 Fewer understand what's actually happening inside the attention computation.
-I wanted to verify my own understanding by building it with no framework abstractions.

 **What I did:** Full GPT-style language model in raw PyTorch — multi-head self-attention, causal masking, positional encoding, residual connections, layer norm.
-Modular architecture with configurable depth, heads, and context length.
 Custom training loop with gradient clipping and cosine LR schedule.

 **What I learned:** The gap between "I understand attention" and "I can implement attention and debug why it's not training" is significant.
-Residual connections matter more than most tutorials suggest — removing them makes the model nearly untrainable at 6+ layers.
+Residual connections matter more than most tutorials suggest.

-*Built to answer "But how does attention actually work?"
-Spoiler: it's all matrix multiplication.
-Humbling matrix multiplication.*

 `PyTorch` `Transformers` `NLP` `From Scratch`